Optics Series, lecture — XII, XIII

 - The oscillating particles move in a direction perpendicular to the direction of wave propagation.
-In case physical quantities define the wave, their oscillation direction is perpendicular to the wave direction.
+In case the waves are defined by oscillation of physical quantities ( such as electric field intensity which can exist without a medium ), the oscillation direction is perpendicular to the wave direction.
 The examples of such waves are electromagnetic waves and transverse waves on strings, eg when the strings of a violin are plucked they produce transverse waves.

 Waves move at great speed because there is no associated movement of the medium, there is only advancement of energy.

 Let us consider a wave ψ which is moving in + x direction at speed v.
 So ψ is a function of space coordinate x and time t.
 Mathematically we write: ψ (x, t) = f (x, t) — ( i ).

 Here f (x, t) represents a particular wave – shape at the instant of time t.
 Thus wave – profile is the shape of the wave at a given instant of time.
 Mathematically therefore: ψ (x, t)|t=0 = f (x, 0) = f(x) ≡ wave profile — ( ii ).